-While fashion inspiration albums may restrict “techwear” to black jackets, zippers, and extra pockets, techwear clothing fits into a wide range of styles.
+While fashion inspiration albums may restrict “techwear” to black jackets, zippers, and extra pockets, techwear clothing slots into a wide range of styles.
 Here are the five types you’re most likely to see.

 AKA, what people think of when they think of “techwear”.

 Urban techwear defines an offshoot of streetwear in which technical apparel is styled with nods to the dystopian future portrayed in ‘80s and ‘90s media.
 This is sui generis techwear: matte GORE-TEX jackets, black cargo pants, sling bags, zippers – you name it.
 Draped in blacks and grays, one dressed in urban techwear looks like a cross between Solid Snake and Shadowrun.
 Add in the brands named like insurgent factions (alk phenix, Stone Island, ACRONYM, Guerilla Group), and it’s easy to see where urban tech finds both its inspiration and its edge.